EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 #### Data encryption

 All traffic to and from the system will use encryption.
 No usage of http, only https.
 The same applies to ftp - we will only provides sftp.

-Data encryption at rest must be supported, as by the requirements.

 ### Acceptance criteria